WWL (AM): 50,000 watts

+TV and FM stations

-An FM companion station, WWLH at 100.3 MHz, debuted on September 11, 1946, but ended operations on February 28, 1951, because "We have been unsuccessful in establishing in New Orleans a sufficient audience of FM listeners to justify continued operation."
+An FM companion station, WWLH at 100.3 MHz, debuted on September 11, 1946, but ended operations on February 28, 1951.
+Station management stated, "We have been unsuccessful in establishing in New Orleans a sufficient audience of FM listeners to justify continued operation."
 A television partner WWL-TV came on the air on September 7, 1957, which was also affiliated with CBS.
-A new FM companion station, WWL-FM at 101.9 MHz (now WLMG), debuted on March 15, 1970 with its own music format.
+A new FM companion station, WWL-FM at 101.9 MHz (now WLMG), debuted on March 15, 1970, with its own music format.

-WWL was mentioned in an opening scene of "The Swan Bed" (October 21, 1960) episode of the Route 66 TV series, when Todd and Buzz turn on the car's radio as they are driving across the Greater New Orleans Bridge and hear the call letters announced.
+WWL was mentioned in an opening scene of "The Swan Bed" (October 21, 1960) episode of the Route 66 TV series.
+Main characters Todd and Buzz (Martin Milner and George Maharis) turn on the car's radio as they are driving across the Greater New Orleans Bridge and hear the callsign WWL announced.

 Starting on March 14, 1971, WWL was home to a long-running overnight country music program aimed at truck drivers called The Road Gang.
-It used the slogan "Interstate 87", and offered strip weather in major cites along the east-west interstates I-10, I-20, I-30, etc. Advertising was focused on long-haul truckers.
+It used the slogan "Interstate 87", and offered weather forecasts in major cities along the east-west interstates I-10, I-20, I-30, etc. Advertising was focused on long-haul truckers.
 It was originally hosted by Charlie Douglas.
 Later hosts included Dave Nemo and Big John Parker.
-The station helped popularize southern gospel by late-night broadcasts of the Mull Singing Convention.
+The station also helped popularize Southern Gospel by late-night broadcasts of the Mull Singing Convention.

 WWL's transmitter site was moved from Kenner, Louisiana, on the south shore of Lake Pontchartrain, to Estelle, Louisiana, in 1975.

+New Orleans Saints

+WWL has been the radio home of the New Orleans Saints football team for most of its history.
+WWL is the long-time flagship station for the New Orleans Saints Radio Network.
+Jim Henderson and ex-Saint Hokie Gajan were the broadcast team from 2000, until Gajan's death from cancer on April 11, 2016.
+Prior to the 1998 NFL draft, when son Peyton Manning was drafted by the Indianapolis Colts, Archie Manning provided commentary on WWL's Saints coverage from his retirement as a player in 1985 through 1997.